-Find out about our expectations of providers and brokers of retail contract for difference (CFD) products, which include spread betting and rolling spot foreign exchange (FX).
+Find out about our expectations of providers and brokers of retail contract for differences (CFD) products, which include spread betting and rolling spot foreign exchange (FX).

-We expect firms to comply with our rules to ensure their CFD products are marketed and sold to the right consumers.
+We require firms to comply with our rules to ensure their CFD products are marketed and sold to the right consumers.

 On this page find out about: